-The package of your food items can provide clues about the integrity of the packed items and it will help you determine if the food has gone bad.
+The package of your food items can provide clues about the integrity of the packed items.
+It will help you determine if the food has gone bad.
 Since most of us rely on various canned goods to build a long-term food supply, it is important to keep an eye on the following signs.

 The lid of the can bulges moving up and down

-When storing canned foods in a place where temperatures vary, anaerobic bacteria can develop inside the can and the food can go bad in a couple of months.
+When storing canned foods in a place where temperatures vary, anaerobic bacteria can develop inside the can.
+When this occurs, the food can go bad in a couple of months.
 If the lid is bulging up, it’s a clear sign that the food is no longer safe to eat.

 The can is rusted or corroded

-When exposed to moisture, the metal cans will start to rust, and eventually, small holes can develop that will allow air and bacteria to enter the can.
-Check the cans and if you notice any rust spots, remove the cans from your pantry and check the temperature inside your pantry.
+When exposed to moisture, the metal cans will start to rust.
+Eventually, small holes can develop that will allow air and bacteria to enter the can.
+Check the cans and if you notice any rust spots, remove the cans from your pantry.
+Check the temperature inside your pantry as well.
 The food in these cans can still be safe to eat if you spot the problems on time, but just to be sure do a visual check-up and smell the food before ingesting it.